jrbhowells/Lab3-Intensity-transformation/README.md

 ```
 Comment on the results.

-## Task 6 - Sharpening the image Laplacian, Sobel and Unsharp filters
+## Task 6 - Sharpening the image with Laplacian, Sobel and Unsharp filters

 Now that you are familiar with the Matlab functions _fspecial_ and _imfilter_, explore with various filter kernels to sharpen the moon image stored in the file _moon.tif_.
 The goal is to make the moon photo sharper so that the craters can be observed better.